Key Takeaways

 • The meaning of the term as it is found in other sources, such as expert testimony and scholarly journals.

-If you need help with a patent infringement case, you can post your job on UpCounsel's marketplace.
+If you need help with patent infringement examples, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.